Sultan2015/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Since we do have missing values, let's replace them with a mean for respective interval.
+Since we do have missing values, let us replace them with a mean for respective interval.

 ```r